- Go 100%

 Memory entries use these fields:

 Writes use a repo-local lock file, then append to the journal.
 Single-record writes append a small immutable index segment after the journal write, and automatically rebuild the index when incremental segments would exceed 16 files; batch imports rebuild the index once after the batch.
 The JSONL journal stays source of truth for rebuilds, and the index manifest stores a cheap journal file signature for fast freshness checks.
 Corrupt segment caches are rebuilt from the journal before recall or after the next write.
-Journal reads reject malformed, duplicate, wrong-repo, or tampered entries before index, rollup, resource, or context generation uses them.
+Write, repair, reindex, rollup, resource, and context paths reject malformed, duplicate, wrong-repo, or tampered entries before using journal data; search skips invalid journal records with a warning and indexes valid records only.
+Duplicate protection includes exact content dedup independent of timestamps plus a same-kind/same-summary retry guard for volatile tool-output loops: decision, checkpoint, note, and summary duplicates are suppressed globally, while event-like duplicates are suppressed inside a short retry window to stop tool loops without losing later recurring events.

 Harness integration